7Block Labs

 Example: debugging a signature aggregation guest (RISC0 + SP1)

-• Reproduce fast:
+• Reproduce quickly:

 • Profile:

-• RISC0: RISC0_PPROF_OUT=agg.pb RISC0_DEV_MODE=true cargo run; go tool pprof -http 127.0.0.1:8000 agg.pb.
-Flamegraph shows frequent small env::read of per‑sig metadata.
-Convert to a single read_slice of a packed struct array (aligned) and decode in‑place. (dev.risczero.com)
+• To profile with RISC0, you can run: RISC0_PPROF_OUT=agg.pb RISC0_DEV_MODE=true cargo run.
+After that, check it out in your browser using go tool pprof -http 127.0.0.1:8000 agg.pb.
+You'll probably notice a flamegraph that shows a lot of frequent small env::read calls for per-sig metadata.
+It’s smart to switch things up by using a single read_slice of a packed struct array (aligned) and decode it right there.
+For more details, head over to dev.risczero.com.

 • Page locality:

-• Crypto precompiles:
+• Crypto Precompiles:

 • Verify: